Wednesday, August 10, 2022

 (1973) Dir.
 Jean-Marie Pélissié

-A bit of a slow burner, on minimal sets, including one very strange and cool empty house (I get the impression the story was written around the house, which is all weird angles, twisty stairs, and spatial distortions), this starts with a happily engaged couple.
-David (Arthur Roberts) and Barbara (Robin Strasser), picnicking on a sprawling lawn, the music so treacly in that super-cliche'd 70s 'slow-mo run through the meadow' kinda way you may be tempted to give up right then, but don't be fooled.
-Within minutes the red flags start to unfurl: Barbara proudly announces she built the house and intends they shall live therein, and he clearly isn't that thrilled with all her plans, but as an ambitious employee of his fiancee's father (John Beal), he says nothing.
-A bit of a deranged, spoiled control freak who really wants her wedding to be fairy tale perfect, David meekly goes along with it all.
-But there's a reason, which Barbara finds out after walking in on him and his supposed-ex Ellen (Iva Jean Saraceni) having a snot half an hour after saying "I do."
+A bit of a slow burner, this regional horror goes down on minimal sets, including one very strange and cool empty house (I get the impression the story was written around the house, which is all weird angles, twisty stairs, and spatial distortions.
+We open on a happily engaged couple: David (Arthur Roberts) and Barbara (Robin Strasser), picnicking on a sprawling lawn, the music so treacly in that super-cliche'd 70s 'slow-mo run through the meadow' kinda way you may be tempted to give up right then.
+But don't be fooled; by the end of the scene, the red flags are already starting to unfurl.
+Barbara proudly announces she built the perfect house for them, and intends they shall live therein; an ambitious employee of his fiancee's father (John Beal), David says nothing but you can see the concern in his eyes; he's marrying a deranged, spoiled control freak who really wants her wedding to be fairy tale perfect.
+But along with it, but has his own issues, which Barbara finds out about after walking in on him and his supposed-ex Ellen (Iva Jean Saraceni) having a good luck parting snog a mere half an hour after the ceremony.

 Naturally she lunges at him with a pair of scissors.

-But of course the real star is Strasser.
-Willful, spoiled, possibly schizophrenic but funny, creative, idealistic, naive and only roiling over the top when it's time to really pour it on.
-Never before has an unarmed, smiling woman in a wedding dress trying to get you into bed seemed so frightening.
-Watch it and realize the masculine unconscious is an empty crazy house run and designed by a woman (the anima) whom we barely know, but she haunts our dreams, and--if we don't respect her-- is apt to deliver nightmares from which we may never awaken!
+But of course the real star is Strasser: willful, spoiled, possibly schizophrenic, but funny, creative, idealistic, naive.
+Roiling over the top when it's time to really pour it on, never before has an unarmed, smiling woman in a wedding dress trying to get you into bed seemed so frightening.
+Watch it and realize the masculine unconscious is an empty crazy house run and designed by a woman (the anima) whom we barely know.
+And if we don't respect her while awake, she's apt to deliver nightmares from which we never escape.

 2. DOCTOR OF DOOM